What Is Georgia “Personal Injury” Law?

 The most common sources of compensation are insurance companies.
 The person or entity that caused the injuries usually does not have to pay out of their own pocket.
 This is the reason that owners of vehicles and businesses obtain liability insurance—it protects them from having to pay for damage and injuries they cause out of their own bank account.

 How do you calculate the value of a personal injury claim?
 There is no exact formula to tell you how much your claim is worth or how much compensation you will receive.
-Some of the important factors used to determine the value of a personal injury claim include the amount of insurance coverage that is available, the number of insurance policies that are applicable, a number of the medical bills and other items of damages, whether there are lost wages that can be proven, and more.
+Some of the important factors used to determine the value of a personal injury claim include the amount of insurance coverage that is available, the number of insurance policies that are applicable, whether there are lost wages that can be proven, and more.
 An experienced personal injury lawyer can help you determine whether you should bring a personal injury claim and how much your claim might be worth.

 Helping Victims of Personal Injuries Handle Insurance Claims